 The capital of Brazil for many years, Rio de Janeiro has been the architectural setting for the beautiful, the functional and the avant-garde.
 Today you can see a sweeping range of styles that span the 17th to the 20th centuries in buildings that often vie for attention alongside one another.
 The 21st century has brought new eye-catching designs to Rio, with the arrival of several ambitious projects by renowned international architects.

 Vestiges of the colonial era live on in downtown Rio.
 Some of the most impressive works are the 17th-century churches built by the Jesuits.
 The best examples from this, the baroque period, are the Convento de Santo Antônio and the Mosteiro de São Bento.
-The incredibly ornate interiors, which appear almost to drip with liquid gold, show little of the restraint that would later typify Brazilian architecture.
+The incredibly ornate interiors, which appear to drip with liquid gold, show little of the restraint that would later typify Brazilian architecture.

 The 20th Century

-This, of course, did not happen by chance.
-In the early 20th century, as capital of Brazil, Rio de Janeiro was viewed as a symbol of the glory of the modern republic, and one of Rio’s most ambitious mayors, Pereira Passos (in office from 1902 to 1906), lavished European-style neoclassical buildings on the urban streetscape.
+This did not happen by chance.
+As capital of Brazil, Rio was viewed as a symbol of the glory of the modern republic, and one of Rio’s most ambitious mayors, Pereira Passos (in office from 1902 to 1906), lavished European-style neoclassical buildings on the urban streetscape.

-Mayor Passos (in office from 1902 to 1906) envisioned Rio as the Paris of South America, and ordered his engineers to lay down grand boulevards and create manicured parks, as some of Rio's most elegant buildings rose overhead.
-One of the most beautiful buildings constructed during this period was the Palaçio Monroe (Monroe Palace; 1906), a re-creation of a work built for the 1904 St Louis World’s Fair.
-The elegant neoclassical Palaçio Monroe sat on the Praça Floriano and housed the Câmara dos Deputados (House of Representatives).
-Unfortunately, like many other of Rio’s beautiful buildings, it was destroyed in 1976 in the gross ‘reurbanization’ craze that swept through the city.
+Mayor Passos envisioned Rio as the Paris of South America, and he ordered his engineers to lay down grand boulevards and create manicured parks, as some of Rio's most elegant buildings rose overhead.
+One of the most beautiful buildings constructed during this period was the elegant neoclassical Palaçio Monroe (Monroe Palace; 1906), a recreation of a work built for the 1904 St Louis World’s Fair.
+The Palaçio Monroe sat on the Praça Floriano and housed the Câmara dos Deputados (House of Representatives).
+Unfortunately, like many of Rio’s beautiful buildings, it was destroyed in 1976 in the gross ‘reurbanization’ craze that swept through the city.

 The fruits of this early period were displayed at the International Exposition held in Rio in 1922.
 This was not only the showcase for neocolonial architecture and urban design; it also introduced Brazil's most modern city to the rest of the world.
 Another big event of the 1920s was the completion of the Copacabana Palace, the first luxury hotel in South America.
 Its construction would lead to the rapid development of the beach regions.

 Rio’s 1930s buildings show the currents of modern European architecture, which greatly impacted upon the city’s design.
-Rio’s modernism was born along with the rise of President Vargas, who wanted to leave his mark on federal Rio through the construction of public ministries, official chambers and the residences of government power.
-The Ministry of Health & Education, the apotheosis of the modernist movement in Brazil, is one of the city’s most significant public buildings, as it’s one of the few works designed by French architect Le Corbusier, in conjunction with several young Brazilian architects.
+Rio’s modernism was born along with the rise of President Vargas, who wanted to leave his mark on federal Rio through the construction of public ministries, official chambers and the residences of government officials.
+The Ministry of Education & Health, the apotheosis of the modernist movement in Brazil, is one of the city’s most significant public buildings, as it’s one of the few works designed by French architect Le Corbusier, in conjunction with several young Brazilian architects.
 (Another Le Corbusier–influenced design is the Aeroporto Santos Dumont, completed in 1937.)

 The 1930s was also the era of the art deco movement, which was characterized by highly worked artistic details and an abundance of ornamentation.
 Good specimens include the central train station and the statue of Cristo Redentor (Christ the Redeemer) on Corcovado.

 Oscar Niemeyer is one of the giants of 20th-century architecture.
 Working in the firm of Lúcio Costa, Niemeyer and Costa championed the European avant-garde style in Brazil, making a permanent impact on the next 50 years of Brazilian design.
 Costa and Niemeyer collaborated on many works, designing some of the most important buildings in Brazil.
 One of their early successes was their Ministry of Education & Health (built between 1939 and 1943).
-It was one of Brazil's finest 1930s Modernist designs, and a unique collaboration with famed Swiss-French architect Le Corbusier.
+It was one of Brazil's finest 1930s modernist designs, and a unique collaboration with famed Swiss-French architect Le Corbusier.

 In Rio, Niemeyer and Costa broke with the neoclassical style and developed the functional style, with its extensive use of steel and glass, and lack of ornamentation.
 The Museu de Arte Moderna (inaugurated in 1958) and the Catedral Metropolitana (begun in 1964) are good examples of this style.
-One of the most fascinating modern buildings close to Rio is the Niemeyer-designed Museu do Arte Contemporânea (MAC) in Niterói.
-Its fluid form and delicate curves are reminiscent of a flower in bloom (though many simply call it spaceship like).
+One of the most fascinating modern buildings close to Rio is the Niemeyer-designed Museu de Arte Contemporânea (MAC) in Niterói.
+Its fluid form and delicate curves are reminiscent of a flower in bloom (though many simply call it spaceship-like).
 It showcases its natural setting and offers mesmerizing views of Rio.
-The MAC in Niterói is a pivotal part of the Caminho Niemeyer (Niemeyer Way), a collection of seven buildings scattered along the waterfront in Niterói.
+The MAC is a pivotal part of the Caminho Niemeyer (Niemeyer Way), a collection of seven buildings scattered along the waterfront in Niterói.

 - Copacabana Palace The neoclassical gem that came to represent a glitzy new era.